dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 The following settings can be configured:

 * `KeepAliveInterval` - How frequently to send "ping" frames to the client, to ensure proxies keep the connection open.
 * `ReceiveBufferSize` - The size of the buffer used to receive data.
-Only a very advanced user would need to change this, for performance tuning based on the size of their data.
+Only advanced users would need to change this, for performance tuning based on the size of their data.

 [!code-csharp[](websockets/sample/Startup.cs?name=UseWebSocketsOptions)]

-### Accept a WebSocket request
+### Accept WebSocket requests

 Somewhere later in the request life cycle (later in the `Configure` method or in an MVC action, for example) check if it's a WebSocket request and accept the WebSocket request.